iren86/landing-page/README.md

 ## Information

-Added functionality for dynamically create  navigation menu based on the sections of the page
+New functionality added to dynamic menu
-- each new section will provoke creating a new link in navigation bar.
+- add of a new section will create a new link in navigation bar automatically.
-- was used DocumentFragment, because of it changes made to the fragment don't affect the document, cause reflow, or incur any performance impact that can occur when changes are made.
+- DocumentFragment used to create HTML node element and to avoid reflow issue, or any other performance impact during page modification.

-Added the functionality to scroll to sections
+New functionality to scroll to sections
-- was used addEventListener for listening event of "click" type.
+- addEventListener used for click event listening.
-- was used preventDefault() for prevent click using href attribute.
+- preventDefault() used to prevents the default action of the browser by click.
-- was used scrollIntoView() for scroll to particular section.
+- scrollIntoView() used to scroll to selected section.

-Added functionality to distinguish the section in view
+New functionality to highlight the selected section on the page
-- was used IntersectionObserver for recognize particular section in viewport.
+- IntersectionObserver used to subscribe to user navigation.
-- by click or scroll into view will be added "active" value in special attribute belonging particular section or link in nav bar and after it they will be highlighted using css styles.
+- class "active" added automatically to menu and section element up on user navigation.

-Assuming that most of users have newest Browser versions IntersectionObserver will work fine considering this.
+Assuming that most of users have newest Browser version installed, IntersectionObserver will work as expected.
-For more information about supporting versions take a look on comparison table https://caniuse.com/#feat=intersectionobserver
+For more information about supporting versions please refer to https://caniuse.com/#feat=intersectionobserver